EmberEmu/Ember/docs/Logging.md

 # Sinks
 In order to actually send anything to the logger, sinks must be created and assigned to the logger object.
 Sinks simply provide an output for the logging messages.

 Ember provides three sinks; console, file and remote (syslog).
-Each sinks requires different arguments in order to construct it.
+Each sink requires different arguments in order to construct it.

 ### Console Sink
 To create a console sink, simply do: